nxskok/pasias/docs/22-thingy.md

-I still think it's worth writing a function do this, though, since `count_diff` tells you what it does and `sum(v!=w)` doesn't.
+I still think it's worth writing a function do this, though, since `count_diff` tells you what it does and `sum(v!=w)` doesn't, unless you happen to know.

 (e) Write a function that has as input two row numbers and a data frame to take those rows from.
-The function needs to select all the columns except for `id`, `location` and `is_complete`, select the rows required one at a time, and turn them into vectors.
+The function needs to select all the columns except for `id` and `location`, select the rows required one at a time, and turn them into vectors.
 (There may be some repetitiousness here.
 That's OK.)
 Then those two vectors are passed into the function you wrote in the previous part, and the count of the number of differences is returned.
 This is like the code in the Bray-Curtis problem.
 Test your function on rows 3 and 4 of your bridges data set (with the missings removed).
 There should be six variables that are different.

 Solution